rpstreef/openapi-tf-example/README.md

 - AWS API Gateway
 - AWS Lambda & Lambda Layer
 - AWS IAM
+- (Added) CloudWatch Alarms, costs will be incurred for enabling Detailed Monitoring for API Gateway (!)

 The following you have to create manually:
 - AWS S3 Bucket for Terraform state storage